-The Respondent provided a location map and 2 photographs of the subject building.
+The Respondent provided a location maps and four photographs of the subject building.

-The Respondent's evidence consists of three primary pieces of evidence in support of the assessment value - a 2011 Assessment Explanation Supplement, an Industrial Equity Comparables chart containing 7 comparable properties and an Industrial Sales Comparables chart with 9 sales to substantiate the rate per square foot being applied to the subject.
-The Supplement provides the details with respect to the subject property - footprint, assessable area, and the percentage of finish, year of construction, site coverage and rate per square foot of \$146.00, the variables used in the determination of the assessment value.
+The Respondent's evidence consists of three primary pieces of evidence in support of the assessment value - a 2011 Assessment Explanation Supplement, a diagram of the subject building and an Industrial Sales Comparables chart with 7 sales to substantiate the rate per square foot being applied to the subject ranging from \$161.00 to \$198.00 per square foot

+The Supplement provides the details with respect to the subject property - footprint, assessable area, and the percentage of finish, year of construction, site coverage and rates per square foot of \$177.00 for the subject building, used in the determination of the assessment value.